Posterrama/posterrama/README.md

 ### Clean Admin Interface
 Posterrama features a beautifully designed administration panel that makes configuration effortless:
 - **Intuitive Dashboard** - Easy-to-navigate interface with clear sections for all settings
-- **Media Server Management** - Simple connection setup for Plex, Jellyfin, and Emby servers
+- **Media Server Management** - Simple connection setup for Plex servers
 - **Library Selection** - Choose exactly which movie and TV libraries to display
 - **Visual Customization** - Adjust display timing, transitions, and layout preferences
 - **Smart Configuration** - Pre-configured with sensible defaults that work out of the box